We Got You 15% Off The Sill’s Newest Pet-Friendly Plants

 Just this morning, the tried & true online plant nursery, The Sill, inducted a new eclectic class of non-toxic sprouts to its pet-friendly plant collection.
 While house plants are often beloved parts of our homes, our furry friends don't always feel the same way.
-That's because, according to The Sills experts, plants can actually secrete "secondary plant metabolites" as a form of self-defense, leaving our naive furry friends sick for days.
+That's because, according to The Sill's experts, plants can actually secrete "secondary plant metabolites" as a form of self-defense, leaving our naive furry friends sick for days.
 The Sill has long offered pet-friendly plants to avoid such a catastrophe, and their expanded offerings are a welcome sight for pets and pet lovers alike.

 Advertisement